-Inspect your arrows before shooting them to determine that they are not bent or damaged.
+AWARNING Inspect your arrows before shooting them to determine that they are not bent or damaged.

 Never use an arrow with a bent shaft, damaged nock or fletching, or with a missing insert or field point/broadhead because it could cause the crossbow to operate improperly and/or the arrow to fly in an unintended direction, potentially seriously injuring you or a bystander.

-Use standard-weight arrows weighing at least 420-grains on Wicked Ridge models or TenPoint models manufactured before 2012.
-You may also use TenPoint's 370-grain lightweight arrow on 2012 or later TenPoint models.
-Arrows heavier than 420-grains are acceptable on all TenPoint and Wicked Ridge crossbows as well.
+AWARNING Use standard-weight arrows weighing at least 370-grains.
+Arrows heavier than 370-grains are acceptable as well.
 Using arrows lighter than what is specified by the manufacturer can cause a dry-fire effect and may cause the limbs to break resulting in serious personal injury.